phoenixframework/phoenix/H_ecto-models.md

 end
 ```

-At this point, let's make sure what we've done so far works by running `mix phoenix.start` at the root of our application.
+At this point, let's make sure what we've done so far works by running `mix phoenix.server` at the root of our application.
 It should start up without errors and show the Phoenix welcome page at [localhost:4000](http://localhost:4000)

 ### Adding a Model